 - 5.1.
-Accessibility in feature films that are certified by the CBFC for public exhibition in cinema halls for commercial purposes shall be provided by the producer of the films. - 5.2 The producer would be required to deliver two sets of the films for certification to CBFC: the original one for the public view, and the second one with accessibility features, viz. audio description, open/closed captioning and Indian Sign Language Interpretation, at the time of applying for certification of films to the CBFC.

-- 5.3.
-Cinemas should ensure that feature films being delivered for theatrical releases mandatorily have both the versions being certified by CBFC.
-CBFC will henceforth ensure certificate being issued accordingly, for feature films being delivered for theatrical releases. - 5.4 The accessible features of the films being displayed in theatres may be deployed by licensees of the cinema theatre by means of - - (i) Dedicated show in the theatres - Dedicated days and timing of the screenings of feature films with accessible services to be made for hearing-impaired/visually-impaired viewers. - (ii) Using the following separate equipment in theatres (during the normal show) - a.
-Mirror Captions Inverted Captions of the movie are played at the back of the cinema.
-A mirror is provided that can stored in the cup holder and of the seat, and can be adjusted in a way that enables one to see the captions in that mirror.
+Accessibility features in feature films that are certified by the CBFC for public exhibition in cinema halls for commercial purposes shall be provided by the producer of the films. - 5.2 The producer would be required to deliver the film for certification to CBFC in the form of a digital cinema package containing all relevant files including the files with accessibility features, viz. audio description, closed captioning / Indian Sign Language Interpretation, at the time of applying for certification of film to the CBFC. - 5.3.
+Cinemas should ensure that feature films being delivered for theatrical releases mandatorily have all relevant files including the files with accessibility features as certified by CBFC.
+CBFC will henceforth ensure certificate being issued accordingly, for feature films being delivered for theatrical releases. - 5.4 The accessible features of the films being displayed in theatres may be deployed by licensees of the cinema theatre by any of the following means: - i.
+Using the following separate equipment in theatres (during the regular show) - a.
+Mirror Captions - Inverted Captions of the movie are played at the back of the cinema.
+A mirror is provided that can be stored in the cup holder and of the seat, and can be adjusted in a way that enables one to see the captions in that mirror.
 As the movie is being watched, the Closed Captions (CC) are reflected the right way around in the mirror. - b.
-Closed Captioning Smart Glasses with wires, wherein captions are in display at the bottom of the glasses - c.
-Closed Caption Stands - A flexible long pole by the side of viewer that is attached to a small rectangular screen is provided to displays the captions. - d.
+Closed Captioning Smart Glasses with wires, wherein captions are in display at the bottom of the glasses. - c.
+Closed Caption Stands A flexible long pole by the side of viewer that is attached to a small rectangular screen is provided to displays the captions. - d.
 Closed Caption display below the Screen A separate small screen immediately below the big screen with synchronized projection display of captions/subtitles. - e.
-Headphones/Earphones for Audio Description (AD) Audio Description is provided through headphones or earphones attached to specific AD-enabled seats. - (iii) Using Mobile Apps (during the normal show) The film producers would strive to integrate the CC & AD for the film in any of the suitable software applications, to extend the accessibility feature in any usual screening of the film in the theatres, through the users may download for use on their personal device. - (iv) Using other technologies: Use of any other technological inputs as supportive/assistive devices and software applications as available in the market. - 5.5.
-To achieve the accessibility in feature films for the persons with hearing or visual disability, the film industry is required to collaborate/work with the organizations for persons with such disabilities. - 5.6.
+Headphones/Earphones for Audio Description (AD) - Audio Description is provided through headphones or earphones attached to specific AD-enabled seats. - ii.
+Using Mobile Apps (during the regular show) The film producers would strive to integrate the CC & AD for the film in any of the suitable software applications, to extend the accessibility feature in any usual screening of the film in the theatres, which the users may download for use on their personal device.

+- iii.
+Using other technologies: Use of any other technological inputs as supportive/assistive devices and software applications as available in the market. - 5.5.
+To achieve the accessibility in feature films for the persons with hearing or visual disability, the film industry is required to collaborate and work with the organizations for persons with such disabilities. - 5.6.
 The appropriate Government may consider mandatory funding of accessibility features in films financially supported by them.
-They may also make accessibility features mandatory in films to be eligible in the State awards and film festivals organised by them. - 5.7 The appropriate Government may mandate the above accessibility measures through regulations, license conditions, accessibility targets and codes of good practice, and other relevant measures.
+They may also make accessibility features mandatory in films to be eligible in the State awards and film festivals organized or supported by them. - 5.7 The appropriate Government may mandate the above accessibility measures through regulations, license conditions, accessibility targets and codes of good practice and other relevant measures.